sticop/MIDIScaleDetector/QUICKSTART.md

 1. Open Ableton Live
 2. Preferences → Plug-Ins → Rescan
 3. Create a MIDI track
-4. Add "MIDI Scale Detector" from MIDI Effects
+4. Add "MIDI Xplorer" from MIDI Effects
 5. Play or load a MIDI clip

 **In Logic Pro:**